Jonathan Hughes (rabbi)

 Jonathan Hughes is the founder and CEO of The Abraham Effect, a charity that works with secondary schools to support Jewish students.
-He is a British [Orthodox] rabbi who previously served at Radlett Synagogue in Hertfordshire, England.
+He is a British Orthodox rabbi who previously served at Radlett Synagogue in Hertfordshire, England.
 Previously, he was rabbi at Richmond Synagogue in Richmond, London and associate rabbi at Hendon Synagogue.
 He is a University College London (UCL) law graduate and a former Swindon Town Football Club and Reading Football Club academy player.
-Hughes is currently the Rabbi/Jewish Chaplain at Eton College, Harrow School, Westminster School, Marlborough College and Aldenham School.
+Hughes is currently the Rabbi/Jewish Chaplain at Eton College, Harrow School, Westminster School, Marlborough College, Aldenham School and Merchant Taylors’ School.